-Mr Castillo began drawing obsessively at the age of five, inspired mostly by the cartoon animations he saw on television, science fiction movies, and the album cover illustrations of the records his family listened to during his childhood, especially Pink Floyd's famous album The Wall.
+He began drawing obsessively at the age of five, inspired by the cartoons he saw on television, science fiction films, and the album covers present in his home, especially Pink Floyd's The Wall.

-Víctor Castillo currently lives and works in Los Angeles, California.
+Víctor Castillo lives and works in Los Angeles, USA.